xen-troops/meta-xt-prod-devel-rcar-gen4/doc/virtualization.md

 Restart DomU.
 You should see a new `/dev/nvme0n1` device in DomU.
 This is the second namespace attached to a secondary controller of device that resides in DomD.

+### Known issues

+There are known issue with NVMe interrupts.
+After virtual function is enabled, the system stops receiving interrupts for physical function.
+From user perspective this looks like DomD have troubles accessing /dev/nvme0n1.

 ## Ethernet controller configuration for SR-IOV